esdevz/web-memo/readme.md

 ```

 Enable developper mode from the extensions page.
-Click "Load Unpacked" and select the the build folder.
+Click "Load Unpacked" and select the build folder.